 Freeze the bowl of your ice cream maker 24 hours in advance.

-Whisk together all the ingredients: Combine the yogurt, heavy cream, and sweetener in a bowl.
+Whisk together all the ingredients: Combine 3 cups yogurt, 1/2 cup heavy cream, and 3/4 cups to 1 cup sweetener in a bowl and 1 tablespoon corn syrup (if using).
 Whisk until heavy cream and the sweetener are fully mixed in, 1 to 2 minutes.
 If you're using granulated sugar, then the mixture should feel smooth between your fingers, not gritty.

 Refrigerate, if needed: If your yogurt mixture has warmed at all or if you want to wait to churn it for any reason, cover it and place it in the fridge until it has cooled to fridge temperature again.
 If your ingredients have only been out of the fridge a few minutes, another chilling isn't necessary.